turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

     mapping (uint => address) public Elections;

     function createElection (string[] memory _nda, string[] memory _candidates) public {
 		Election election = new Election(_nda, _candidates);
 		Elections[electionId] = address(election);
 		electionId++;
     }
 }
 ```
-`MainContract.sol` is the main entry point of our e-voting dApp because anyone who want to create a new election, would need to call the `createElection()` function of this contract.
-It will maintain the number of election contracts deployed, their address on the network and will also help in deploying them.
-We have also imported the `Election.sol` contract, for using it in the `MainContract`.
+`MainContract.sol` is the entry point of our dApp.
+To create a new election, we need to call the `createElection()` function from this deployed contract.
+It will maintain the total number of election contracts deployed, their address on the network and will also help in deploying them.
+We also [import](https://docs.soliditylang.org/en/v0.8.4/layout-of-source-files.html?highlight=import#syntax-and-semantics) `Elections.sol`.

 Here `electionId` is used for assigning ID's to each election that a user creates and is incremented for using it while creating the next election.
 Also, `Elections` is a public mapping between `electionId` and the address of the deployed election contract.